lhmngwy/KP-Liberation-APR-LH/README.md

 - Added tents and landing craft as mobile respawn points (See recommended add-ons).
 - Civilians will spawn in player sectors.
 - Improved civilian in-location waypoints, they will move around the general area and between buildings.
 They will also go indoors at night or during rain.
+- Performance improvements when spawning sectors.
+Only one sector will spawn at a time to prevent the server getting bogged down.
+This also has the benefit of better spreading the load between headless clients.

 Integrated from others: